I am a 28 years old computer engineer, currently working at EUROCONTROL, the European Organisation for the Safety of Air Navigation.

-I am involved in quite a lot activities in software, open source and hacktivism.
-Here you can find out more about me and my involvements.
+I am involved in some activities related to digital preservation, software development, open source and hacktivism.
+On this website you can find out more about me and my commitments.
 There’s also a blog with various unrequested opinions and some technical notes.

 I break stuff and.. do things?

 Mostly related to computers and typing *lots* of rubbish into them.

 At EUROCONTROL, I’m working on the modernisation of ESCAPE, a scalable air traffic management real-time simulation platform.

 I have a BSc and a MS in Computer Science.
 I got the BSc with a thesis on Integer programming approaches to the DNA recombination problem in ciliates and the master working on the CMS detector at the Large Hadron Collider, upgrading and modernising the trigger monitoring software.

 Show me something cool

 Oke, here’s some fancy stuff running in the browser: